ericizant/assignments/exercises/42_blog_props/README.md

     <BlogPost />
 <Footer />

-You should pass <BlogPost /> it's title, subtitle, author, and date through props.
+You should pass '<BlogPost />' its title, subtitle, author, and date through props.